Translation of the Final Fantasy IV Documents on Settings Book

 Though they are no longer #1, the Dragon Knights' strength and power remains unchanged from the days of old.
 Even the Airship Corps is no match for them in hand-to-hand combat.

-Weapons Advantageous in Aerial Combat, Wielded Only by the Proud Dragon Knights
+Advantageous Weapons in Aerial Combat, Wielded Only by the Proud Dragon Knights

 It's a familiar refrain among the Dragon Knights that the wind is the best friend of those who make the skies their battlefield.
 Therefore, the Dragon Knights are intimately familiar with the handling of this spear and wield it expertly.
 It's said to display formidable power in mid-air battle.